pedromolina1986/marVase/README.md

-ARduino project for a Smart Vase which controles soil moisture and luminosity
+Arduino project for a Smart Vase which controles soil moisture and luminosity